monolyth-php/disclosure/README.md

 one of class A. This will cause an infinite loop and, depending on what you're using, a fatal error, segmentation fault or just a very unhelpful blank screen.

+Disclosure throws a `Monolyth\Disclosure\CircularDependencyException` when it detects such a situation, with a message detailing the full stack that led up to the circular dependency.
+You must use this message to fix your circular logic.
+This exception extends PHP's built in `LogicException`.
-We are working on a tool that attempts to identify these issues (as long as you use attributes), but even that won't be able to identify _all_ cases, e.g. when one uses `$container->get(...)` in the callable that instantiates a dependency.
+We are working on a tool that attempts to identify these issues (as long as you

-Until we think of a better solution, you'll have to identify the culprit manually.
-For complicated projects, this will likely involve `var_dump`ing various things in `Factory::build` and `Container::get`.

-Once you've found the culprit, and assuming you cannot resolve the circular dependency logically (i.e., A really needs B somewhere and vice versa), your best bet is to fall back to the `Injector` and `inject` either or both of the offending dependencies JIT where they are used.
+Assuming you cannot resolve the circular dependency logically (i.e., A really needs B somewhere and vice versa), your best bet is to fall back to the `Injector` and `inject` either or both of the offending dependencies JIT where they are used.
 This will allow the objects in question to get fully instantiated, and after that the problem should usually go away.

+The alternative is to not inject the offending object as a dependency, but rather pass or set it manually.